bmayton/node-emberplus/README.md

 integrated with Ember+ somewhat more easily than the reference libember C++ implementation.

-This version support following ember objects : Node, Parameter, Matrix, QualifiedNode, QualifiedParameter, QualifiedMatrix, QualifiedFunction.
+This version support following ember objects : Node, Parameter, Matrix, Function, QualifiedNode, QualifiedParameter, QualifiedMatrix, QualifiedFunction.

 It has been tested with EVS XT4k and Embrionix IP solutions.